Bueng Kan: 4 Awesome Things To Do

-As Thailand’s newest province, Bueng Kan is a remote destination that’s ideal for adventure-minded travelers – it’s Thai tourism’s last frontier.
+As Thailand’s newest province, Bueng Kan is a remote destination that’s ideal for adventure-minded travelers since it’s Thailand’s last frontier.

-Nestled in a distant corner of Isaan, Bueng Kan remains one of the least visited provinces in Thailand and is characterized by traditional ways of traditional rural life.
-So if you enjoy uninterrupted vistas of the Mekong River, vast expanses of forest covered hills, and off-the- beaten-path attractions, Bueng Kan should be on the top of your travel radar.
+Nestled in a distant corner of Isaan, Bueng Kan remains one of the least visited provinces in Thailand and is characterized by folk ways of traditional rural life.
+So if you enjoy uninterrupted vistas of the Mekong River, vast expanses of forest covered hills, and off-the-beaten-track attractions, Bueng Kan should be on the top of your travel radar.

 Apart of the protected Kala rainforest, Phu Sing Forestry Park is a jungle-laden conservation area that’s known for several unique rock formations.